-Welcome 2012!
-Smoked Salmon Crisps with Lemon Wasabi Cream Cheese and My Top 5 Recipes of 2011
+Smoked Salmon (LOX) Crisps with Lemon Wasabi Cream Cheese

-I kind of cheated and scheduled this post for 9:30 pm because these smoked salmon crisps are so amazing and so amazingly easy to whip up that there’s still a ton of time to make it for a New Years brunch, plus, on the East and West Coasts, you would have plenty of time to whip it up tonight if you’ve got some smoked salmon on hand!
+I kind of cheated and scheduled this post for 9:30 pm because these smoked salmon crisps are so amazing, and so amazingly easy to whip up, that there’s still a ton of time to make it for a New Years brunch.
+Plus, on the East and West Coasts, you would have plenty of time to whip it up tonight if you’ve got some smoked salmon on hand!
 My other reasoning is, it’s already 2012 in other parts of the world, like Europe, for instance.
-My family hails from Russia…so let’s pretend I’ve already celebrated with champagne, blini and vodka.
-I’m three sheets to the wind..ready for sleep.
+My ancestors hail from Russia, so let’s pretend I’ve already celebrated with champagne (and vodka?).
+I’m three sheets to the wind (not really ever since I would have thrown up already) and ready for sleep.
 Boy it’s cold here!
-S Novym Godom!

 Logo created by Heather of Farmgirl Gourmet

-Like my Christmas Morning Coffee Cake, these can be anytime hors d’oeuvres, or appetizers.
-One would make a great amuse bouche, so I’m thinking this suits all three categories.
-I think I need to create an hors d’oeuvres category.
+What’s great about these smoked salmon crisps is that these aren’t just perfect for the holidays..they can be anytime hors d’oeuvres or appetizers.
+Just one would make a great amuse bouche, so I’m thinking this suits all three categories.
+I think I need to create an hors d’oeuvres and/or canapes category.

-The recipe is by Thomas Keller, from his French Laundry cookbook.
+That being said, the recipe is by Thomas Keller, from his French Laundry cookbook.
 You do not have to smoke your own salmon to make this.
-I don’t own a smoker (gave it away years ago because I hardly ever used it – but now wish I didn’t) so I did the next best thing – I bought my smoked salmon from a Jewish deli that smokes their own salmon.
+I don’t own a smoker (gave it away years ago because I hardly ever used it, but now wish I didn’t) so I did the next best thing; I bought my smoked salmon from a Jewish deli that smokes their own salmon.
 There you go!
-There are also great packaged Novia Scotia salmon brands in the supermarkets, so you also don’t need a great Jewish deli nearby to make these.
+There are also great packaged Novia Scotia salmon brands and lox in the supermarkets, so you don’t need a great Jewish deli nearby to make these.

-Thomas Keller is brilliant – a culinary virtuoso, so I really didn’t think I was going to change a bit of this recipe.
-Then the thought came to me – smoked salmon, LOX, LOX and cream cheese on a bagel.
-Bagels with cream cheese and lox has been a food staple since childhood.
+Thomas Keller is brilliant; a culinary virtuoso, so I really didn’t think I was going to change a bit of this recipe.
+Then it came to me..smoked salmon, LOX, LOX and cream cheese on a bagel.
+Bagels with cream cheese and lox has been a food staple every Sunday since childhood.

-I totally digress.
-Creme fraiche is a lovely, tangy topping, and easy to make, but to welcome in 2012, the New Yorker in me felt these called for cream cheese – so I used cream cheese.
+Creme fraiche is a lovely, tangy topping, and easy to make, but to welcome in 2012, the New Yorker in me felt these called for cream cheese, so I used cream cheese.
 When I tasted my cream cheese topping, it needed a little kick.
-Wasabi goes extremely well with salmon.
-I loved it, but you don’t have to use it – it’s fine without it.
+Wasabi goes extremely well with salmon, and provided that kick (plus, I love it), but you don’t have to use it, because it’s fine without it.

-One small caveat (another favorite and oft used word of mine) – the baking time for the tuiles in Chef Keller’s recipe was too much.
-My first batch burned.
-Maybe this is because I baked only one sheet at a time, so if you’re going to do the same, 15 minutes is way too long.
-8-10 minutes is perfect, but start checking at 6 minutes.
+One small caveat (another favorite and oft-used word of mine), the baking time for the tuiles in Chef Keller’s recipe was too long.
+My first batch burned, as you can see in the above photo collage.
+Maybe this is because I baked only one sheet at a time, so if you’re going to do the same, 8-10 minutes is perfect, but start checking at 6 minutes.

 BUT, to be honest, this is not even a case of leaving people out.
-The truth is, every single food blogger I know or don’t know..but read, inspires me in some way, shape or form.
-There’s no way I can just choose 5 or 100, it just isn’t possible (Plese don’t misunderstand, there is NOTHING wrong with choosing favorites, whether it be people, places or things – it’s just how I operate), so I’ll leave it at ‘YOU ALL inspire and affect me in so many different ways’.
+The truth is, every single food blogger I know or don’t know but read, inspires me in some way, shape or form.
+There’s no way I can just choose 5 or 100, it just isn’t possible (Please don’t misunderstand, there is NOTHING wrong with choosing favorites, whether it be people, places or things; it’s just how I operate), so I’ll leave it at…

-I’m quite the softie, a blob of silly putty.
+I’m quite the softy; a big blob of goo.
 I can’t ignore, exclude or hurt people.
 Someone has to do something pretty mean or awful to me for none of the above to apply.
-Being too nice is not always a good thing in life, and some take advantage, but hey, maybe it’ll serve me well somewhere down the road.
-Now back to our scheduled programming – minus the cheese and corn.
+Being too nice is not always a good thing in life, and some take advantage and walk all over you, or make things up about you just because they know you probably won’t speak up, but hey, maybe it’ll serve me well somewhere down the road.
+Now back to our scheduled programming, minus the wahhh.

 Herein lies my top posts of 2011.
 I decided to forgo the usual top 10, 11 for 2011, or 12 for 2012.
 Instead, 2+0+1+1 = 4, and I prefer odd numbers, so here are my TOP 5 posts of 2011.